kardinal-eros/vegsoup-standards/austrian standard list 2008/README.md

 Red list status
 ---------------

-As a legacy of Hohla et al. (2009) the list contains the red list status from the original source (supplied by M. Hohla, Reichsberg).
+As a legacy of Hohla et al. (2009) the list contains the red list status from the original source (supplied by M. Hohla, Reichersberg).
 There is also a red list status for Salzburg according to Wittmann et al. (1991), although this treatment can be considered outdated.

 Meaning of columns
 ------------------